efmendel/tennis-cv/README.md

 4. **Create `.env`**

    Next, you must have a necessary `.env` file.
 Create a `.env` file in the root directory.
-Please contact (bryanly@g.ucla.edu) for the contents, or see the Google Doc linked in our submission.
+Add the variables contained in this document: [.env variables](https://docs.google.com/document/d/1EEhCrxg5U8kV-6IXnu2_qylEWbUcVoZ1nh65zVFH-VE/edit?usp=sharing).

 ## Quick Start